compsoc-oe-week/compsoc-oe-week.github.io/content/docs/Track1/getting-started.md

 }'
 ```

+**If you're trying to connect from a docker container, you can add the argument `--network=host` to be able to connect to localhost from inside the docker container**.

 # Step 2: Programmatically interacting with the API

 In Python, the `openai` package can be used to interact with the vLLM instance.
 Under the hood, this is largely a wrapper around the OpenAI REST API, so the insights from the previous sections still apply.
 I've included a few code samples to get you started with these below.